Skip to main content

 2. Nourish (Signal Safety)

-We often prescribe reverse dieting, where we slowly raise calories (especially protein and complex carbs) to convince the nervous system that the famine is over.
+We often prescribe reverse dieting, where we slowly raise calories (particularly protein and complex carbs) to convince the nervous system that the famine is over.
 The thyroid then throttles back up.

 • Protein anchor.
 Aim for around 1 gram per pound of ideal body weight per day.
 This is non-negotiable for muscle retention.